 Depends on the truck you buy.
 But to convert your truck into a basic PreRunner you would need to spend at least $1,000.
 You can get more and more sophisticated and get into spending as much as the pros do.

-A PreRunner usually goes for $100,000.
+A team’s PreRunner usually costs $100,000 to make.
 That’s like ten facelifts and three boob jobs.
 But I digress.

 Bigger tires mean new wheels and you have to cut away the fenders to fit them.
 Or a long-travel suspension may require different swing arms.
 New CV boots are needed.
 Anti-sway bars?
 As you can see just the suspension alone will change very quickly.